The World’s Largest Ever Climate Science Expedition Is About To Launch

 “Embark on the largest polar expedition in history: in September 2019, the German research icebreaker Polarstern will set sail from Tromsø, Norway, to spend a year drifting through the Arctic Ocean – trapped in ice.
 The goal of the MOSAiC expedition is to take the closest look ever at the Arctic as the epicenter of global warming and to gain fundamental insights that are key to better understand global climate change.”

-One physicist specializing in sea ice stated that the unique aspects of this particular expedition is that it allows researchers to observe the ice over the cycling seasons.
-Stefanie Arndt noted that the transition from winter to spring is “particularly interesting”.
-Arndt told the press that, by studying the type, size and density of the snow, scientists can better understand the forces at play in the Arctic – an area that’s understood the least by climate scientists.
+Stefanie Arndt, a physicist specializing in sea ice, stated that a unique aspect of this particular expedition is that it allows researchers to observe the ice over the cycling seasons.
+Arndt noted that the transition from winter to spring is “particularly interesting.”
+She told the press that, by studying the type, size, and density of the snow, scientists can better understand the forces at play in the Arctic — the area that’s understood the least by climate scientists.

 “For example, how much light the snow reflects back into the atmosphere, how much it absorbs and how much light reaches the upper ocean.
 This has big implications for the ecosystem.”